 The school runs extra-curricular activities to develop skills in public speaking and persuasive technique.
 The Debating Club is open to all students and, from Year 9 onwards, they are eligible to participate in the interschool debate competition held twice a year.
 There is also the Junior Model United Nations Club, through which students sometimes travel overseas for conferences.
-Year 9s may also attend the local Youth Parliament as observers.
+Year 9s may Parliament as observers.